..By Jack Portman —..February 2023

 Both Wales and Scotland now boast national empty homes programmes, while England has yet to establish any such national-level programme to return empty homes to use or channel funding towards such projects.
 Meanwhile, England’s stock of empty homes continues to grow and now exceeds 500,000 homes.

-Underutilised second homes and empty homes impact local housing stocks, creating pressure for the construction of expensive newbuilds which then also typically price out the locals, as out-of-town buyers acquire properties as investments, often destined for the shortlet market.
+Underutilised second homes and empty homes impact local housing stocks, creating pressure for the construction of expensive new-builds which tend to price out local residents as out-of-town buyers acquire properties as investments.
+These new-build investment properties are often destined for the short-let market.

-If those on average wages can’t afford to buy these homes and are not allowed to rent them as a place to live, then these aren’t ‘local homes for local people’ at all, just another investment for someone else’s portfolio, exploiting their neighborhood and shutting them out of access to affordable housing.
+If those on average wages can’t afford to buy new-build homes and are not allowed to rent them as a place to live, then these aren’t ‘local homes for local people’ at all.
+Rather, they are yet another investment for someone else’s portfolio, exploiting their neighborhood and shutting them out of access to affordable housing.
 So much for levelling up – some would say that England needs to look to housing policy in the rest of the UK to move forward.

 The most comprehensive empty homes data